Disclose the organisation's governance around climate-related risks and opportunities

 - Climate-related risks are listed on the risk register and subject to wider risk management and audit procedures.

-- Consideration given to how climate strategy will be prioritised and achieved in practice, in an integrated way, working across functions, disciplines and geographies.
+- Consideration given to how effective 'bottom up' implementation of 'top down' climate strategy will be prioritised and achieved in practice, in an integrated way, working across functions and locations.

-- Invest in competence and capacity within the consultant’s multi-disciplinary leadership teams to ensure effective leadership and responsibility for enterprise, sustainability & innovation, to drive the strategy around providing advice to clients and to build expertise and capacity to advise effectively across functions, disciplines and geographies.
+- Invest in developing competence and capacity within the executive team to ensure effective leadership and responsibility for enterprise, sustainability & innovation, to drive the innovation agenda and enterprise strategy around providing sustainable contracting solutions for customers.

-- Develop a governance system to manage climate-related risks and to ensure clear consideration of physical, transition and liability risks across all elements of the consultant's business and portfolio.
+- Develop a governance system to manage climate-related risks and to ensure clear consideration of physical, transition and liability risks.

 Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation’s businesses, strategy and financial planning where such information is material